awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/aws-best-practices-education/README.md

 ## Security Controls
 Security controls are set in place as protection against human error and safe guards from inadvertent actions within the AWS environment.
 These controls take the form of AWS Config rules and Service Control Policies (SCPs).
 The file `organization-config.yaml` provides detailed information surrounding the declaration of SCPs, Tagging Policies, and Backup Policies.
 SCPs can be as general or as specific as needed.
 Each SCP workload is able to be customized to meet organization requirements.
 Below are sample policies provided for a few specific use cases:

 * **Service Control Policies**: Service control policies have been provided in `service-control-policies/guardrails-1.json` and `service-control-policies/guardrails-2.json`, that prevent changes to and deletion of policies which control IAM policy creation, Lambda permissions, mapping, CloudWatch Logs retention policy and KMS key disassociation to name a few.
 These services and their correct configuration are vital for OUs such as that of the Department Information System, where user access and IAM policies have strict requirements.
-LZA for Education also includes two additional SCP, `service-control-policies/education-scp.json` and `service-control-policies/education-scp-2.json` that accounts for additional controls relevant to many Education customers. `service-control-policies/education-scp-2.json` is disabled by default.
-Details on the additional controls can be viewed in [Appendix A](#appendix-a-education-personalized-controls).
+LZA for Education also includes two additional SCP, `service-control-policies/education-scp.json` and `service-control-policies/education-scp-2.json` that accounts for additional guardrails relevant to many Education customers. `service-control-policies/education-scp-2.json` is disabled by default.
+Details on these controls can be viewed in [Appendix A](#appendix-a-education-personalized-controls).
 * **Tagging Policies**: A sample tagging policy has been provided in `tagging-policies/org-tag-policy.json` showing how you can further extend these policies to define `Environment Type` for `Prod`, `QA`, `Dev` workloads, and `Data Classification` to track sensitive and non-sensitive workloads, as well as how to enforce them to specific AWS services.
 The sample policy can be edited to reflect your organizations departments and their unique needs, such that resources provisioned by the LZA are automatically tagged in accordance with your business requirements.
 * **Backup Policies**: A sample backup policy has been provided in `backup-policies/org-backup-plan.json` as an example for how backups can be scheduled along with lifecycle and retention management settings.
 This policy can directly enable OUs, such as those responsible for Student Financial Aid and that of the Bursar, to specify data retention policies and the frequency of backups, in order to comply with **Federal Student Aid (FSA)** third party auditing requirements, for example.

 The `security-config.yaml` file can be used to configure AWS services such as AWS Config, AWS Security Hub, and to enable storage encryption.
 Additional alarms and metrics have been provided to inform you of actions within your AWS Cloud environment.
-For a list of all of the services and settings that can be configured, see the [LZA on AWS Implementation Guide](#references) in the references section below.
-This file also contains the AWS Config rules that make up the list of detective guardrails used
+For a list of all of the services and settings that can be configured, see the [references](#references) section below.
+For a list of included controls for Education customers, review [Appendix A](#appendix-a-education-personalized-controls).

 The `global-config.yaml` file contains settings that enable regions, centralized logging using AWS CloudTrail and Amazon CloudWatch Logs and the retention period for those logs to help you meet your monitoring needs.